mjgilfus/JPFP2/README.md

 #### Task

-- [ ] Write a component to display a form updating a task's description, category, and difficulty
+- [ ] Write a component to display a form updating a task's title, description, category, and difficulty
 - [ ] Display this component as part of the task view
 - Submitting the form with valid data should:
 - [ ] Make an AJAX request that causes that task to be updated in the database